jonhadfield/aws-inspector-reporter/README.md

 ### authentication
 AIR retrieves Inspector findings using the AWS API that requires a set of API credentials.
 See [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-quick-configuration) for instructions on how to set credentials.

+### permissions
+#### basic
+In order for AIR to access the AWS Inspector findings the user or role that it runs under will need the following policy:
+``
+arn:aws:iam::aws:policy/AmazonInspectorReadOnlyAccess
+``

+For AIR to be able to use the AWS Account alias (name) instead of just the AWS Account ID number, it additionally requires this permission:
+``
+iam:ListAccountAliases
+``

+#### sending emails with AWS SES (Simple Email Service)
+AIR will additionally require the following permission for the identity resource sending the email:
+``
+ses:SendRawEmail
+``

 ### filtering
 By default, AIR will report the severity stated by AWS Inspector.
 To override these, create a directory called config with a file called 'filters.yml' in with a list of filters to apply: